 Flexibility is also important to many who need rehab.
 Life must go on; work needs to be attended so bills can be paid, and loved ones and family bring their own commitments.
-Non-residential programmes, particularly remote ones like our Digital Dayhab programme, are designed to fit around working hours.
+Non-residential programmes, particularly remote ones like our online drug and alcohol Dayhab programme, are designed to fit around working hours.
 This helps people to access rehabilitation and support while still going to work and seeing or taking care of friends and family.
 You can learn more about comparing rehabs here.

 Our final say

 Help Me Stop provides non-residential rehabilitation.
 We’re proud of our programme; it matches or exceeds the success rates of residential rehab programmes at a fraction of the cost, and it’s more flexible too.
 That said, our utmost concern and priority are that you pursue the kind of recovery that suits you best.